agile-lab-dev/witboost-cdp-impala-specific-provisioner/README.md

 - Database name: Impala Database name must be equal to `$Domain_$DataProductName_$MajorVersion` and must contain only the characters `[a-zA-Z0-9_]`.
 All other characters (like spaces or dashes) must be replaced with underscores (`_`).
 - Table name: Impala Table name must be equal to `$Domain_$DPName_$DPMajorVrs_$ComponentName_$Environment` and must contain only the characters `[a-zA-Z0-9_]`.
 All other characters (like spaces or dashes) must be replaced with underscores (`_`).

-The current implementation of the project will map the received `acl.owners` and `acl.users` names into CDP roles based on a configuration file present in the project.

 Simple table:
 ```